pnomolos/DEXBot/docs/setup.rst

 ``uptick`` which is installed as a dependency of ``dexbot``::

    uptick addkey

+``uptick`` will ask you for a passphrase to protect private keys stored in its wallet.
+This has no relation to any passphrase used in the web wallet.

 You can get your private key from the BitShares Web Wallet: click the menu on the top right, then "Settings", "Accounts", "View keys", then tab "Owner Permissions", click